lotlouischoitslab/Airline_Satisfaction/README.md

 - ### Louis Sungwoo Cho
 # Project Description

 This project is about analyzing and predicting airline satisfaction patterns among many air travelers.
-The dataset used for this project was acquired from Kaggle which can be found here [Kaggle Airline Satisfaction](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)
+The dataset used for this project was acquired from Kaggle which can be found here: **[Kaggle Airline Satisfaction](https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction)**

 ### An Airbus A350 aircraft flies in the blue sky.
 ![title](img/a350.png)